anniew03/ctf-writeups/picoctf/pwn/ropfu/README.md

 ## Context

-The `ropfu` challenge prompt provides a domain URL and port to connect to the challenge.
-It also provides a copy of the compiled challenge binary (`chall/vuln`) and the source code used to produce the binary (`chall/vuln.c`).
+The `ropfu` challenge authors provide a domain and port to connect to the challenge.
+They also provide a copy of the compiled challenge binary (`chall/vuln`) and the source code used to produce the binary (`chall/vuln.c`).

 `vuln` is a 32-bit x86 Linux userspace program.
 It runs as a CLI program and